 We have rigorous monitoring in place that tracks the progress our learners make in all areas of the curriculum.
-We have termly progress meetings to discuss the needs and progress of each child.
+We have termly progress meetings when we talk about each child.
 We use data and other forms of assessment to identify additional needs and celebrate achievement.
 Our staff are vigilant at supporting and raising any concerns.
 We monitor children's personal, social and emotional development.
 Where behaviour is causing a concern, the underlying cause is always considered.